-Prior to launching BLANC Modern Africa Magazine Nadia was a contributing writer on platforms focused on reportage of art and culture from Africa and the Diaspora, including Okayafrica, TRUE Africa, Contemporary And, and Afribuku, a Spanish language magazine on contemporary African art.
+Prior to launching BLANC Modern Africa Nadia was a contributing writer on platforms focused on the reportage of art and culture from Africa and the Diaspora, including Okayafrica, TRUE Africa, and Contemporary And.
+Her writing has been featured on Afribuku, a Spanish language magazine on contemporary African art.

-In 2016, Nadia assumed the role of contributing editor to a quarterly publication produced by The World Bank that highlights the entrepreneurial and culture-focused ventures by African millennials residing on the continent and throughout the Diaspora.
+Nadia is also a contributing editor to a quarterly newsletter produced by The World Bank that highlights the entrepreneurial and culture-focused ventures by African millennials residing on the continent and throughout the Diaspora.

 To contact Nadia, please email Nadia@blancmodernafrica.com.